 Barri Vecchia is the old town of the city, bounded by the sea on two sides, and the Murat neighborhood on another side.
 Old Bari is a great place to visit cultural attractions and learn more about the history of Bari.

-Stroll around Old Town and its picturesque narrow streets, you will feel like stepping back in time with 18th and 19th century residential buildings.
-The Cathedral of San Sabino is the 13th century Romanesque cathedral and is an important landmark of the city.
+Stroll around Old Town and its picturesque narrow streets, you will feel like stepping back in time with 18th and 19th century residential buildings, such as:

 There are also numerous museums to learn history.
 Civic Museum of Bari was founded in 1913, while Nicolaiano Museum was founded in 2010 and has an exhibition of Bari’s patron saint called St. Nicholas.